pdm-pcb/brasstacks-log/README.md

 # brasstacks-log
-Console logging for learning and video games.
+A simple wrapper for spdlog.